 Why We Love Miniatures

 Miniature dogs are just so cute!
-In fact, miniature dogs may resemble puppies most of their lives.
+In fact, teacup dogs may resemble puppies most of their lives.
 What’s more adorable than a tiny, cute puppy?
 Humans tend to nurture anything that’s small.
-This is one of the draws of tiny dogs.
+This is one of the draws of tiny dogs, such as the micro teacup Yorkie.

-Teacup Yorkies are not a recognized breed and there’s some controversy about these tiny, amazing dogs.
+Teacup Yorkshire Terriers are not a recognized breed and there’s some controversy about these tiny, amazing dogs.
 While we humans love miniature animals, it’s not always in the animal’s best interest to be so small.

-Unfortunately, because of their small size and unethical breeding methods, Teacup Yorkies suffer from wide range of health issues including:
+Unfortunately, because of their small size and unethical breeding methods, Teacup Yorkies (alongside most other toy breeds, in fact) suffer from wide range of health issues including:

 - Brain issues